“How about we try you out for a few months before making a decision?”

 Knowing God wants both women and men to thrive, I have created a group to encourage one another’s talents.
 The Ezer Group offers free tools to help us flourish in and outside faith communities.

 Periodically, you will find free tools designed to encourage one another as we spotlight different members.
 For example, this month you will find downloadable note cards drawn by Idaho artist Heather Kozup.
 She invites you to give them with a note encouraging a friend in her/his gifts.
 Heather has also created three bookmarks with a challenge to read a new book, maybe even three.
-Upcoming tools include webinars, music, & more!
+Upcoming tools include a free book chapter, podcasts & more!

 Let’s honor what God pours into the world through each of us.
 After all, Jesus’ spirit invigorates fuller, richer lives than we could live alone.
 And there’s no trial period before we can truly step into helping build God’s Realm.